ae-group-mirror/ae_base/README.md

 ## installation

-Execute the following command for to use the ae.base module in your application.
+Execute the following command to use the ae.base module in your application.
 It will install ae.base into your python (virtual) environment:

 ```shell script